-CVPR 2026 Workshop
+CVPR 2026 On-Sensor Vision Workshop

 Computer Vision is moving to the edge - into drones, robots, IoT devices, AR/VR headsets and autonomous systems.
 These applications demand processing that is fast, energy-efficient, and privacy-preserving.
 On-sensor vision addresses these challenges by unifying sensing and computation on a single chip, producing information-rich outputs instead of raw pixel data.